International reactions to the Saffron Revolution: Europe

 ' - The UK Ambassador, Mark Canning, commented that the Burmese leaders were now in uncharted territory, and was concerned about any possible crackdown by the junta, saying:

 "That would be a disaster, although in terms of probability, I'm afraid, ranks quite high."

 Mike Ellam, Prime Minister Gordon Brown's spokesman, stated that:

 "[HM Government] deplore(s) the continued repression of ordinary citizens by the Burmese regime and we were deeply concerned by reports of further acts of violence perpetrated this week by security officials against peaceful demonstrators."

 Foreign Secretary David Miliband, at the Labour Party Conferences in Bournemouth, responded to events by saying:

 "I for one thought it was brilliant to see Aung San Suu Kyi alive and well outside her house last week.
 I think it will be a hundred times better when she takes her rightful place as the elected leader of a free and democratic Burma."

-VAT - Pope Benedict XVI stated that he wishes for a peaceful solution to the "extremely serious" events in Myanmar, and expressed sorrow for the poor residents of the country during its "painful trial".
+Vatican City - Pope Benedict XVI stated that he wishes for a peaceful solution to the "extremely serious" events in Myanmar, and expressed sorrow for the poor residents of the country during its "painful trial".